PolyArch/cs259/08-project.md

 My guess is that most will opt for hacksim.

+## Benchmark Suggestions:

+If you have a simulator-hacking project, you'll need to choose a set of benchmarks that are appropriate for evaluation of your idea.

+SpecCPU 2017: [(Download here -- Licensed for UCLA only)](https://ucla.box.com/s/jx5nv8j96g7x4l2tlznc7ixs30ot853r):  This is a fairly broad benchmark suite for single core applications.

+A few others simple ones:
+[Mediabench](http://mathstat.slu.edu/~fritts/mediabench/): Mostly video/image compression/decompression.
+[Polybench](http://web.cse.ohio-state.edu/~pouchet.2/software/polybench/): Simple dense linear algebra codes.
+[CortexSuite](http://cseweb.ucsd.edu/groups/bsg/): Machine learning and vision benchmarks.

 ## Hacksim Ideas:

 The following is a short list of ideas.
-I will update over the first two weeks of the class.

 ### Microarchitecture Ideas:
 1. *Hack Branch Predictor:*  Branch prediction has been crucial to out-of-order